dhruvSHA256/instaquotebot/README.md

 - Instagram posts are generated using [pillow](https://pillow.readthedocs.io/en/stable/index.html) and posted using [instabot](https://instagrambot.github.io/docs/en/)
 - I have a cronjob set which posts new image quotes every 69*2 = 138 mins.

+## TODO

+- refactoring
+- using a db instead of json

 PS:For educational purpose only